thinkthoughts/mathematical-basis/papers/SCOPE.md

 require the corresponding divisor structure, including the specified values of \(N,m,a,d\).

-Without that structure, the general distinction may still apply, but the theorem has not been applied.
+Without that structure, the general distinction or a structural analogy may still apply, but the theorem has not been applied.

 ---